CameronTrumpy/PomBox/README.md

 2.**Add ESP-8266 Libraries**
 Once installed, go to `File -> Preferences` in the navigation menu.
 Enter the URL "http://arduino.esp8266.com/stable/package_esp8266com_index.json" into Additional Board Manager URLs field and click the “OK” button.

+Later on, you will need the SerLCD library from Sparkfun, if you are using the 16x2 LCD that was listed above.
+To add this library, download the [latest relased zip](https://github.com/sparkfun/SparkFun_SerLCD_Arduino_Library/releases).
+Once downloaded, go to `Sketch -> Include Library -> Add .ZIP library`, and select the library you downloaded.

 3.**Select your Board**
 Select your model board on `Tools -> Board`, and once your board is connected to your PC, select the correct USB device in `Tools -> Port`.